AdityaCoppisetti/robotic-arm/README.md

 you take the pcb and using a soldering iron just solder the required amount of female or male pinheaders ( 2.57mm exactly)

+here is a mockup i nade using onshape of how the main pcb should look like after you assemlbe it